 Q: What is the makeup policy?

-A: Up to 2 classes per session are made up due to inclement weather.
-Makeup week is August 2-5.
+A: All classes canceled due to inclement weather are made up.
 Classes cannot be made up into next session, used as credit or transferred to another athlete.

 Q: Why are the players often putting the ball into play or self-feeding?